TravelByRocket/living-hinge-generator/README.md

 ### Saving and Display Options
 The cut pattern is saved to to a `/saved` directory by pressing the 's' button on the keyboard.
 Other keyboard shortcuts can be toggled by pressing 'h' and pattern spacing information is toggled with 'i'.

+### Line Formatting

+The lines are drawn with `strokWeight(0)` for one frame after the 's' button is pressed to make them "hairline" and seen as vector cuts by laser cutter software.
+All cut strokes are drawn with the default RGB full red, #FF0000 or (250,0,0).

 ## Usage

 ### Plugins Required